-Most car buyers tend not to think about all the steps that are involving in bringing a quality vehicle to their driveway, but the process is far from simple, easy or straightforward.
+Most car buyers tend to not think about all the steps involved in bringing a quality vehicle to their driveway, but the process is far from simple, easy or straightforward.
 “It’s not as simple as making pizza”, GM Authority’s own Alex Luft is often heard saying around the office.

 Case in point: GM assembly plants use numerous techniques to ensure quality control standards are met before any car leaves its manufacturing facilities.
 Some of these processes use large, complex machinery, while other methods are carried out with hand-held tools, like the sniffer gauge that’s used to find air conditioning leaks in the engine compartment.